brettschuler/MEANcore/README.md

 - [PngQuant](https://pngquant.org/)

 ## Contributing
 Pull requests are welcome from the community!
-Just be sure to read the [contributing](https://github.com/mrdav30/MEANcore/blob/master/CONTRIBUTING.MD) doc to get started.
+Just be sure to read the [contributing](https://github.com/mrdav30/MEANcore/blob/master/CONTRIBUTING.MD) doc to Create Account.

 ## Credits
 Special thanks to the [MEAN.JS](https://github.com/meanjs/mean) team for the hard work they put into their project.
 I used their base for many projects over the years and learned a lot from what they accomplished.